 I have been painting most of my life.
 When I was 15 years old, I realized that being an artist would be my life long pursuit and passion.

-I grew up in the Washington, D.C. area - and spent the summers on an island in Northern Michigan.
-There, the beauty of the clean clear lakes and the deep north woods affected me deeply.
-Being near nature, and understanding her nuances was a huge part of my life.
+I grew up in Alexandria, Virginia near Washington, D.C.
+My family spent the summers on an island in Northern Michigan - Mackinac Island.
+There, the beauty of the clean clear lakes and the deep north woods deeply affected me.
+Being near nature, and understanding it's nuances was and is a huge part of my life.

 Moving to California in 1990 transformed my art, and I began painting outdoors.
 My painting is now a dual process of beginning the painting outside en plein air, and then finishing the painting in my studio from memory and feeling - without photos.
-The painting then transforms into a more inward journey of my experience with the subject I have painted.
-The painting evolves - sometimes changing greatly from the original painting.
+The painting then becomes a more inward journey of my experience with the subject I have painted.
+As the paintings evolve - they sometimes dramatically change from the original painting.

 I have had significant accomplishments in my art - for which I am grateful.